Avyren-Technologies/Avy-Tracker/documentation/API-DOCUMENTATION.md

-# Parrot Analyzer API Documentation
+# Avy Tracker API Documentation

-This document provides a comprehensive overview of the Parrot Analyzer API.
+This document provides a comprehensive overview of the Avy Tracker API.
 It covers everything from general API information and authentication to detailed endpoint descriptions for user management, expense management, leave management, task management, chat, reports, company management, and additional administrative functions.
 It also details error handling and middleware configurations.

 ---